-UniversesIn 1971, Marvel further innovated by violating the Comics Code.
-Lee, at the urging of the Department of Health, wrote a Spider-Man story with an anti-drug message.
+UniversesIn 1971, Marvel further innovated by violating The Comics Code.
+Lee, at the urging of the U.S. Department of Health, Education, and Welfare wrote a Spider-Man story with an anti-drug message.
 Since the Code forbade any mention of drugs, doing this story was a radical action in comic publishing.
-When the story proved a success despite opposition, it opened the door to comics unapproved by the Code, ushering in the so-called Bronze Age and bringing sex and violence to the medium.
+When the story proved a success despite opposition, it opened the door to comics unapproved by the Code, ushering in the so-called the Bronze Age and bringing sex and violence to the medium.
 Despite early successes in the 70s and 80s, Marvel began losing sales to DC after 1986, both as a result of many of its writers and artists defecting to the latter, and DC's shocking deconstructions Watchmen and The Dark Knight Returns, as well as the epic Crisis on Infinite Earths.
-It suffered a further setback in 1992, when seven of its top writers and artists left to found Image Comics, and in late 1996, Marvel filed for bankruptcy protection.Following several reorganisations, buyouts, and layoffs, Marvel emerged from bankruptcy in 2000, and has been reasonably successful since then.
+It suffered a further setback in 1992, when seven of its top writers and artists left to found Image Comics, and in late 1996, Marvel filed for bankruptcy protection.Following several reorganizations, buyouts, and layoffs, Marvel emerged from bankruptcy in 2000, and has been reasonably successful since then.
 In late 2009, it was bought out by Disney for $4 billion.
-The full effect of this remains to be seen, but it has mostly been business as usual except for Marvel becoming the publishing arm for the comic versions of a few of their properties.See Marvel Comics Characters for an index of the characters in the Universe, and check Marvel Comics Series for an index of all the series published by Marvel Comics, both inside and outside the larger continuity.
+The full effect of this remains to be seen, but it has mostly been business as usual except for Marvel becoming the publishing arm for the comic versions of a few of Disney's properties, including once again becoming the comic book publishing home of the Star Wars franchise in 2015, Disney's high profile purchase of 2012, when its current contract with Dark Horse Comics is over.See Marvel Comics Characters for an index of the characters in the Universe, and check Marvel Comics Series for an index of all the series published by Marvel Comics, both inside and outside the larger continuity.
 For the films and Animated Adaptations produced by the company, see the Marvel Cinematic Universe, Marvel Universe and Marvel Animation.
 For the anime series produced by Madhouse using Marvel Universe characters, see Marvel Anime.